-We hope you will join us for this one-of-a-kind celebration and help to make a difference in the lives of the 25,000 students we seek to serve.
+We hope you will join us for this one-of-a-kind event to help celebrate the Big Shoulders Fund mission and make a difference in the lives of the nearly 25,000 students we serve.

 Honoring: